 In the unlikely event that there is a hit in the system, the application will be assessed manually by the ETIAS Central and National Units.
 Only those people considered a threat to the public will be stopped from entering Europe.

-With the system in place, US tourists will be able to enjoy European destinations with even greater peace of mind.
+With the system in place, U.S. tourists will be able to enjoy European destinations with even greater peace of mind.

-Schengen visa for tourism in Europe
+Schengen Visa for Tourism in Europe

-Travellers who need a Europe tourist visa should be sure to apply well in advance, visa processing takes longer than registering with ETIAS.
+Travelers who need a Europe tourist visa should be sure to apply well in advance, visa processing takes longer than registering with ETIAS.